gloriabenoit/DNAnexus-GWAS/docs/index.md

 └── app-id.dataset
 ```

-> This will vary based on whether you use both PLINK2 and regenie, or only one, and if you have changed files/repertory names.
+> This will vary based on whether you use both PLINK2 and Regenie, or only one, and if you have changed files/repertory names.
 Please note, if modified, files and repertory names have to be the same across all commands.